Yifan-Gao/explicit_memory_tracker/README.md

 # Explicit Memory Tracker with Coarse-to-Fine Reasoning for Conversational Machine Reading (ACL 2020)

-This repository is the official implementation of Our ACL 2020 Paper [Explicit Memory Tracker with Coarse-to-Fine Reasoning for Conversational Machine Reading](https://arxiv.org/abs/2005.12484).
+This repository is the implementation of our ACL 2020 Paper [Explicit Memory Tracker with Coarse-to-Fine Reasoning for Conversational Machine Reading](https://arxiv.org/abs/2005.12484).

-EMT achieves new state-of-the-art results on [ShARC conversational machine reading benchmark](https://sharc-data.github.io/leaderboard.html).
+`EMT+entailment` achieves new state-of-the-art results on [ShARC conversational machine reading benchmark](https://sharc-data.github.io/leaderboard.html) (Mar 2019).

 ![Image of EMT](fig/model_entail.png)